Max-q09/YRG_SEM1/README.md

 # YRG_SEM1
-This Repository contains all the activities completed in my 1st semester of AIML engineering.
+This is my first Github Repository.